Leucisticboi/JavaScriptQuiz/README.md

 Select your answer to the given question by clicking one of the buttons underneath the question.

+Clicking the View High Scores button will take you to the highscore page.
+I have not completed the highscore page's functionality.
+The highscore page has a Home button which will take you to the original landing page.

 ## Screenshots
 ![Screenshot of finished project homepage](./assets/screenshots/Home_Screenshot.png)
 ![Screenshot of first quiz question with answer buttons and active timer](./assets/screenshots/First_Question.png)